A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Modelling framework

 \paragraph{Infected cancer cell} Infected cells may move and die; uninfected cells may also become infected.
 The dynamics are described by the equation

 The movement follows the same law as that of uninfected cells, as there is no reason to assume that the infection has some effect on that.
 All the susceptible cells that undergo infection are collected in the same population.
 Finally, infected cells die at rate $q_I$.
+This equation does not take into account the uptake of free viruses by cancer cells: although a few models include this process \cite{bajzer08,pooladvand21}, it is usually assumed to be negligible \cite{almuallem21,baabdulla23,jenner19,jenner18insights,storey20,vithanage23}.

 We assume that infected cells do not proliferate, as the virus disrupts the cellular machinery, and are not affected by environmental conditions due to their short life.
 Consequently, they lack all the processes the epigenetic trait affects, which motivates their absence of epigenetic structure.
 This approach is the same one adopted in Ref. \cite{lorenzi21}, with the only differences that we here consider a spatial structure and infections mediated by a viral population.